spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/marketplace/install-the-merchant-portal-marketplace-product-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that you can create a new product in the Merchant Portal and observe it after creation in the product data table.
+Make sure that you can create a new product in the Merchant Portal and, after creating, see it in the product data table.

 {% endinfo_block %}

 ### 4) Configure navigation

-Add marketplace section to `navigation-main-merchant-portal.xml`:
+1. Add a marketplace section to `navigation-main-merchant-portal.xml`:

 **config/Zed/navigation-main-merchant-portal.xml**